gamma-opt/p-Lagrangian_relaxation.jl/README.md

 This package contains an implementation of the *p*-Lagrnagian relaxation method for the noncovnex MIQCQP problems.
 It includes the primal model formulation, it's RNMDT and *p*-LR relaxations and dynamic precision-based algorithm realisation in the context of RNMDT and *p*-Lagranion relaxation methods.

-This package is authored by  @NikitaBelyakAalto*Nikita Belyak* and *Fabricio Oliveira* and is a part of the study presented in the scientific paper *p*-Lagrnagian relaxation
+This package is authored by *Nikita Belyak* and *Fabricio Oliveira* and is a part of the study presented in the scientific paper *p*-Lagrnagian relaxation

 **Contents**